ddmills/boris/notes/partitions.md

 Regions track their neighboring regions as well.

 **Navigation Group**:
-A navigation group is a set of continous Regions that match the navigation flags defined for the group.
+A navigation group is a set of connected Regions that match the navigation flags defined for the group.
 Navigation groups can overlap.

 **Navigation Graph**
 The navigation graph holds all of the partitions, regions, and navigation groups.
 It also provides methods for getting access to them.

-Before a chunk is being re-calculated, get all regions within it.

-delete all partitions

-any regions in the list with zero partitions should get deleted. loop over the regions, doing a flood fill on it's partitions Create new regions from any islands.

-recreate all partitions.

-profit???